DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 ## Configuration

-Each stream's configuration is stored by the NUMA TV context object in the trace graph in an unordered map.
+Each stream's configuration is stored by the Topology Views context object in the trace graph in an unordered map.
 This context is to be used when asking for adding a new configuration, deleting an old configuration or updating an existing configuration.
 It can also be queried for an